Public Parking Spot Detection And Geo-localization Using Transfer Learning: Data Annotation

 \section{Data Annotation}

-To be able to first detect object of interest, segment, and classify each of them as either a car, number plate , parking spot or person, we first hand label, and annotate a small but representative sample of phone camera images from the overall dataset.
+To be able to first detect objects of interest, segment, and classify each of them as either a car, number plate, parking spot or person, we hand label, and annotate a small but representative sample of phone camera images from the overall dataset.
 These hand labelled images are used for fine-tuning parameters of a pre-trained Detectron model as will be explained in the next section.
 We use the open sourced VGG Annotator to input polygon coordinates of the different objects of interest, and their classes to form the fine-tuning dataset.
-In doing this, it was vital to use images that range from the perfect image of a perfectly visible parking spot, a partially occluded parking spot, bad camera angles that only show approximately 20\% of the parking space, but a human driver could tell there is parking.
+In doing this, it was necessary to use images that range from a perfectly visible parking spot, a partially occluded parking spot, and bad camera angles showing only a fraction of the parking space.
 We do the same for car, and number plate visibility.
 This is done to include as many edge cases as possible that could be encountered in the test environment.
-We put strong emphasis on number plate detection to be able to crop out or blind all detected number plates in visualization, and deployment of this work.
+We put a strong emphasis on number plate detection to be able to crop out or blind all detected number plates in the visualization, and deployment of this work.
 Below are examples of annotated images showing the polylines around the different objects of interest.

-The dataset is compiled so that every batch of images from a specific public shopping center parking lot is tagged with the longitude and latitude coordinates, that are potentially useful when deploying a mobile application powered by this parking spot detector.
+The dataset is compiled so that every batch of images from a specific public shopping centre parking lot is tagged with the longitude and latitude coordinates, which are potentially useful when deploying a mobile application powered by this parking spot detector.
 The coordinates point to each parking lot, and not necessarily the exact location of a rectangular parking space.
-The table below shows the number of images as well as the Geo location for the different free parking lots contained in the overall dataset.
+Table \ref{Fine-tuning dataset} shows the number of images as well as the geo-location for the different free parking lots contained in the overall dataset.